Free Shipping on most orders over $89

 How does an instant hot water dispenser work?

-How do you install a hot water dispenser?
+How to install a hot water dispenser

 Water flows directly to the faucet because the hot water dispenser creates steam, which in turn, creates pressure.
 These units use an open-vent faucet.
 That means that the hot water line comes from this tank through the faucet.
 The tubing goes all the way to the end of the tap gooseneck.
 There's no valve on the gooseneck, which allows the pressure that builds inside the hot tank and vent through the faucet.